 Peak Market Activity calculations shall take into account reductions of invoice values effectuated by early payments which are applied to reduce a Participant’s Peak Market Activity as contemplated by other terms of this Attachment Q; provided that the initial Peak Market Activity shall not be less than the average value calculated using the weeks for which no early payment was made.

-A Participant may reduce its Collateral requirement by agreeing in writing (in a form acceptable to PJMSettlement) to make additional payments, including prepayments, as and when necessary to ensure that such Participant’s Total Net Obligation at no time exceeds such reduced Collateral requirement.
+A Participant may reduce its Collateral requirement by agreeing in writing (in a form acceptable to PJM) to make additional payments, including prepayments, as and when necessary to ensure that such Participant’s Total Net Obligation at no time exceeds such reduced Collateral requirement.

-PJMSettlement may, at its discretion, adjust a Participant’s Peak Market Activity requirement if PJMSettlement determines that the Peak Market Activity is not representative of such Participant’s expected activity, as a consequence of known, measurable, and sustained changes.
+PJM may, at its discretion, adjust a Participant’s Peak Market Activity requirement if PJM determines that the Peak Market Activity is not representative of such Participant’s expected activity, as a consequence of known, measurable, and sustained changes.
 Such changes may include the loss (without replacement) of short-term load contracts, when such contracts had terms of three months or more and were acquired through state-sponsored retail load programs, but shall not include short-term buying and selling activities.

-PJMSettlement may waive the credit requirements for a Participant that has no outstanding transactions and agrees in writing that it shall not, after the date of such agreement, incur obligations under any of the Agreements.
+PJM may waive the credit requirements for a Participant that has no outstanding transactions and agrees in writing that it shall not, after the date of such agreement, incur obligations under any of the Agreements.
 Such entity’s access to all electronic transaction systems administered by PJM shall be terminated.

 A Participant receiving unsecured credit may make early payments up to ten times in a rolling 52-week period in order to reduce its Peak Market Activity for credit requirement purposes.
 Imputed Peak Market Activity reductions for credit purposes will be applied to the billing period for which the payment was received.
 Payments used as the basis for such reductions must be received prior to issuance or posting of the invoice for the relevant billing period.
 The imputed Peak Market Activity reduction attributed to any payment may not exceed the amount of Unsecured Credit for which the Participant is eligible.